When considering microblading, there are certainly going to be some questions! I hope this FAQ guide helps put your mind at ease.

 How long does it last?

-Cosmetic tattooing is designed to last for 1-3 years or longer.
-Over time the pigment deposit will break down and fade and touch-ups done every 1-3 years are recommended to maintain your results.
+Microblading is designed to last for 2-3 years or even longer.
+Over time the pigment deposit will break down and fade and touch-ups may be done every 1-3 years to maintain your results.
 More frequent touch-ups may be required in certain cases, such as lighter pigment colour choices, sun exposure, in smokers, and in clients who are iron-deficient.
 Other factors that can compromise pigment longevity are chemical peels and use of glycolic acids and retinoids in the treated area.
+Once several sessions have been done over the years, you may find a level of saturation has been reached in the skin, and microblading will no longer be effective for maintenance.
+Some users may switch to a powder brow overlay, or even a 1-3 sessions of laser removal, to reduce or remove the depth of pigment.

-There will be a topical anaesthetic applied prior to treatment, and this will be re-applied during your treatment.
+There will be a topical anaesthetic (either a 23% Lidocaine, 7% Tetraciane or a 30% Lidocaine for some skin types) applied prior to treatment, and a mild anaesthetic with epinephrine will be re-applied during your treatment.
 Individual pain thresholds will vary, but rest assured I will do my very best to help keep you as comfortable as possible.
 It is advisable to avoid booking for treatment if you are pre-menstrual.

 What is the pigment ink made of?